PHuhn/WordPress-Child-Theme-Addons/README.md

 The arguments are as follows:
 - id    (not require) will assign a div id
 - start (defaults to 0) is the starting counter value
-- end   (defaults to 100) is the endding counter value
+- end   (defaults to 100) is the ending counter value
-- inc   (defaults to 5, not less than 1) is the increamental value of the counter
+- inc   (defaults to 5, not less than 1) is the incremental value of the counter
-- interval  (defaults to 100) is the number of milliseconds between increaments
+- interval  (defaults to 100) is the number of milliseconds between increments

 ## gc_year